RationalAnimal/vui-ad-hoc-alexa-recognizer/tutorials/express_yourself_regularly.md

 let result = vui.Recognizer.matchText(stringToMatch, undefined, undefined, recognizer);
 {% endhighlight %}

+so you could add a second pass like this:

+{% highlight javascript %}
+// Now load and parse the recognizer.json file let recognizer = require('./recognizer.json');
+// and the swear recognizer file let swearRecognizer = require('./swearrecognizer.json');

+// Now make the actual call to match the text to intent let result = vui.Recognizer.matchText(stringToMatch, undefined, undefined, recognizer);
+// and another one to match the text to swear to swear intent let swearResult = vui.Recognizer.matchText(stringToMatch, undefined, undefined, swearRecognizer);
+{% endhighlight %}

 In later tutorials you will see how to use domains - they build on top of the recognizer functionality - that make using multiple recognizer files easy.
 They even make it easy to use them conditionally.